-The usual application processing fee for the Core Plan does not apply to members who have been diagnosed with cancer who will transition from the Basic Plan to the Core Plan.
+The usual application processing fee for the Core Plan does not apply to members who have one of the diagnoses and who will transition from the Basic Plan to the Core Plan.
 The member's most recent premium paid for the Basic Plan is applied as the enrollment fee for the Core Plan.